bedops/bedops/docs/content/usage-examples/multiple-inputs.rst

 Working with many input files at once with ``bedops`` and ``bedmap``
 ====================================================================

-BEDOPS is designed to work with as many input files at once as you need, either through the :ref:`bedops <bedops>` program, or through a combined use of that program with others in the suite.
+BEDOPS is designed to work with as many input files at once as you need, either through the :ref:`bedops` program, or through a combined use of that program with others in the suite.

 ==========
 Discussion